Damien Hirst, Opium, 2000

 Today, Opium stands as a notable example of Hirst’s early 2000s practice: a moment when he refined his visual vocabulary, expanded his engagement with contemporary life, and solidified his place in the global art world.
 The artwork carries with it both the historical weight of that era and the thematic continuity that characterizes Hirst’s most enduring contributions to contemporary art.

-We also offer archival framing for works acquired from our archive.
+We offer archival framing for works acquired from our archive.
 All framing is museum-grade and designed to conservation standards, including:

 - 99% UV-protective plexiglass